It’s well known that diet has the potential to positively impact Hashimoto’s thyroiditis.

 You probably aren’t going to cure your Hashimoto’s with diet alone, but no one would argue that changing your diet won’t have some positive impact on both thyroid function as well as your immune system.

 And, because it’s one of the things that you can control 100%, it’s of great concern to those people who suffer from this disease.

-This diet, high in animal-based products, has helped some individuals with autoimmune disease and Hashimoto's.
+This diet, high in animal-based products, has helped some individuals with autoimmune diseases and Hashimoto’s.

 Carnivore Diet Basics

-Beyond the success stories, there has also been severe criticism of the diet as well.
+Beyond the success stories, there have also been severe criticism of the diet as well.

 If you’ve never heard of it, let this information help bring you up to speed.

 This isn’t going to serve as a complete run-down on this diet but only as a brief introduction.

 If you elect to use this diet you will probably spend much more time looking at recipes and meal plans in the future.

 But, for starters, here is a list of foods that are included in this diet: